guzalm/lab2/README.md

-next step is we should
-Implement any other methods specified by the List interface.
-I decided to start with public int indexOf.Here equals method is used to check for equality between the elements .If the element is found in the list, the method returns i.
-If not, returns -1.
+There is one more method same as int indexOf.It is lastIndexOf.
+Here equals method is used to check for equality between the elements .If the element is found in the list, the method returns i.
+If not, returns -1 as in previous method.